userapp-io/userapp-angular/README.md

 UserApp AngularJS
 =================

-Module with AngularJS services and directives that integrates [UserApp](https://www.userapp.io/) into your app.
+Module with AngularJS services and directives that integrates [UserApp](https://www.userapp.io/) seamlessly into your app.

 *UserApp is a cloud-based user management API for web apps with the purpose to relieve developers from having to program logic for user authentication, sign-up, invoicing, feature/property/permission management, and more.*

 ## Getting Started

-1. Include the UserApp JavaScript library and the AngularJS module into your app.
+1. Include the [UserApp JavaScript library](https://app.userapp.io/#/docs/libs/javascript/) and this AngularJS module in your index.html.

         <script src="https://app.userapp.io/js/userapp.client.js"></script>
         <script src="https://rawgithub.com/userapp-io/userapp-angular/master/angularjs.userapp.js"></script>

-2. Inject and initiate the service in your root scope using your [App Id](https://help.userapp.io/customer/portal/articles/1322336-how-do-i-find-my-app-id-):
+2. Inject and initiate the service in your root scope with your [App Id](https://help.userapp.io/customer/portal/articles/1322336-how-do-i-find-my-app-id-):

         .run(function($rootScope, user) {
             user.init({ appId: 'YOUR_APP_ID' });
         });

-3. Create routes + templates for login and signup, and use the directives to connect them to UserApp:
+3. Create routes + templates for login and signup, and use the directives to connect them to UserApp (examples: [login.html](https://github.com/userapp-io/userapp-angular/blob/master/example/partials/login.html) and [signup.html](https://github.com/userapp-io/userapp-angular/blob/master/example/partials/signup.html)):

         $routeProvider.when('/login', {templateUrl: 'partials/login.html'});
         $routeProvider.when('/signup', {templateUrl: 'partials/signup.html'});